“I’m not afraid of storms, for I’m learning how to sail my ship.” –Louisa May Alcott

 - Cape May Cafe (Character Breakfast)

-As far as our Disney’s Yacht Club review goes, it would not be complete without looking at the recreational activities provided.
-Besides the hotel’s walkability factor, recreation at the resort is the largest benefit when it comes to staying here.
+As far as this review goes, it would not be complete without looking at the recreational activities provided at the Yacht Club.
+Besides the hotel’s walkability factor, recreation is the second-largest benefit of staying here.

 To give you a mini-review of the pool area, it has the following: lazy river, waterslide, sand bottom pool, hot tubs, kiddie pools, and much more!